Welcome,

 Ontario Tobacco Research Unit, Certificates in Smoking Protection, Evaluation, Cessation, and Prevention.

-Metal Health First Aid Certificate, Mental Health Commission of Canada
+Mental Health First Aid Certificate, Mental Health Commission of Canada

 Livingworks, Applied Suicide Intervention Skills Training (ASIST) Certified